 For such a small town (19,000 inhabitants) it is a town with a lot of culture and history (it already existed centuries before Christ).
 Monuments, artists, religious processions, flamenco….
 And I want to show you everything, are you coming?

 One of the mistakes I have made during all these years is not having been more clear, direct and transparent.
-Knowing how to understand non-verbal language and people’s hints is very good, but after that you have to take a step, not stop at that.
+Knowing how to understand people’s hints is very good, but after that you have to take a step, not stop at that.
 It’s something I’m changing lately.
 But there are people I want to meet and I have no way to contact them.

 If the plan doesn’t work, change the plan, but never the goal